brandonmcconnell/tailwindcss-default-shades/README.md

 If you liked this, you might also like my other Tailwind CSS plugins:
 * [tailwindcss-signals](https://github.com/brandonmcconnell/tailwindcss-signals): Declarative API for applying styles based on parent or ancestor state
-* [tailwind-lerp-colors](https://github.com/brandonmcconnell/tailwind-lerp-colors): Expand your color horizons and take the fuss out of genertaing new—or expanding existing—color palettes
+* [tailwind-lerp-colors](https://github.com/brandonmcconnell/tailwind-lerp-colors): Expand your color horizons and take the fuss out of generating new—or expanding existing—color palettes
 * [tailwindcss-selector-patterns](https://github.com/brandonmcconnell/tailwindcss-selector-patterns): Dynamic CSS selector patterns
 * [tailwindcss-multitool](https://github.com/brandonmcconnell/tailwindcss-multitool): Group utilities together by variant
 * [tailwindcss-jstool](https://github.com/brandonmcconnell/tailwindcss-jstool): Effortless build-time JS script injection